gvwilson/fiction/santas/index.md

 "What was that?"

 Gran-Granna picked up her cane and struggled to her feet.
-"Never you mind," she said curtly.
+"Dearie me, look at the time," she said curtly.
-"It's late and your folks will be wondering where you are.
+"I'm sure your folks will be wondering where you are.
 You best be—"

 *THUMP!* "Ow, get off me!" a female voice said peevishly.